Roos Vanotterdijk

 Roos Vanotterdijk (born 7 January 2005) is a Belgian competitive swimmer.
 She is the Belgian record holder in the long course 100 metre freestyle, 50 metre backstroke, 100 metre backstroke, 100 metre butterfly and 200 metre medley, as well as the short course 50 and 100 metres backstroke, 50 and 100 metres butterfly, 100 and 200 metres individual medley and 200 metres breaststroke.
+She won several medals during the European Championships and the World Championships, especially in butterfly.
+She is already regarded as the greatest Belgian female swimmer of all time.

 Background

 Vanotterdijk competes for and trains with De Meerkoet Bree (DMB) swim club, based in and serving the residents of the municipality of Bree, Belgium.

 Career

 2019–2021

 At the 2019 European Youth Summer Olympic Festival, held in Baku, Azerbaijan, Vanotterdijk won the fifth medal for Belgium at the Festival in any sport, achieving a time of 59.33 seconds in the final of the 100 metre butterfly to win the silver medal in the event.
 In April 2021, at the 2020 European Aquatics Championships held at Danube Arena in Budapest, Hungary, she placed 49th in the 100 metre butterfly and 34th in the 50 metre butterfly.
 Two months later, at the 2021 European Junior Swimming Championships held at Stadio Olimpico del Nuoto in July in Rome, Italy, she won the bronze medal in the 50 metre butterfly with a time of 26.55 seconds, finishing 0.41 seconds behind gold medalist Daria Klepikova of Russia.